 EUSPA / EBN webinar: Space Technologies for Maritime

-The fourth webinar will be focused on Space Technologies for Maritime and benefits that EU Space Programmes bring to them.
+The fourth webinar will be focused on Space Technologies for Maritime and the benefits that EU Space Programmes bring to them.

 GNSS and EO contribute substantially to the maritime and inland waterways sector, assisting a diverse pool of stakeholders ranging from vessel operators and recreational boaters to port authorities in their day-to-day operations and activities.